Selling Your Timberland For Top Dollar

 Entrance.
 A shabby entrance conveys the message that you’ve neglected the property.
 If there is a gate, make sure it is functional and visually appealing.
 Adding landscaping is a nice touch.

 Property boundaries.
-Marked and posted boundary lines allow potential buyers to quickly determine boundary location and show that you’ve been vigilant in your efforts to prevent encroachment and trespassing.
+Marked and posted boundary lines allow potential buyers to quickly determine boundary locations and show that you’ve been vigilant in your efforts to prevent encroachment and trespassing.

 Forest management.
 Actively managing your timberland not only improves wildlife habitat, tree health, and value but provides periodic timber income for maintenance and improvements.
 Low-cost investments in wildlife plantings, firelines, trails, and managed understories will pay for themselves.
 A well-managed property conveys an image of quality and conscientious stewardship, attracting premium buyers.